-If better communication skills are on your list of New Year’s resolutions for your adult clients with speech and language disorders in 2018, begin by carefully considering some short-term goals needed to achieve “communication competence.”
+If better communication skills are on your list of New Year’s resolutions for your adult clients with speech and language disorders, begin by carefully considering some short-term goals needed to achieve “communication competence.”

 The goal of communication—whether via AAC, verbal, written, hand-drawn or gestured modalities—is to connect with others.

 To meet the goal of communication competence while using an AAC device, there are typically four areas of skills to address: operational, linguistic, social, and strategic competencies.
 The goals that you set surrounding these competencies should be targeted in concert and should be SMART: Specific (and personal to the client), Measurable, Attainable, Realistic, and Timely.

 First, let’s take a look at the communication competencies and what relates to each as they pertain to AAC devices.

 - Accessing the information on the screen; visual field scanning, direct selection, etc.

 - Developing proficiency in using the system efficiently

 - Understanding and using the language of the device, whether it contains symbolic or concrete icons, and/or written words